-Thomas Sumter Academy sets grades 6-8 apart into a Middle School in order to best serve the needs of students and their families during this key developmental period in a child's life.
-The Middle School has the following distinctive characteristics:
+Thomas Sumter Academy sets grades 6-8 apart into a Middle School to best serve the needs of students and their families during this key developmental period in a child's life.

+All 8th grade students will receive high school credit for the completion of: Computer Applications, Physical Science, Physical Education, English I, and Algebra I.

-- Curriculum focuses on strong academics in the following core subjects: math, science, English, and social studies. - TSA can individualize schedules to enable gifted students to accelerate their learning and challenges them to exceed the rigors of TSA's college preparatory academic rigor. - Honors track students can begin high school classes in Algebra, English, Computer Apps, and Physical Science in their 8th grade year, allowing them the opportunity to take dual enrollment college classes in high school. - All 8th grade students take Computer Applications. - Special electives are part of the Middle School curriculum; students will get to prioritize their choice of the elective they would like to take for the year.
-A special focus on English includes separate courses in literature and grammar for the 6th and 7th grades. - Students may elect to participate in various clubs and organizations designed to reflect the interests of students at this age.
+Special electives are part of the Middle School curriculum; students will get to prioritize their choice of the elective they would like to take for the year.
+A special focus on English includes separate courses in literature and grammar for the 6^{th} and 7^{th} grades.

+Students may elect to participate in various clubs and organizations designed to reflect the interests of students at this age.